tlswg/tls13-spec/draft-ietf-tls-tls13.md

 record or trickling in records to see which ones elicit a response from the server).
-In general, it is not known how to remove all of these channels because even a constant time padding removal function will then feed the content into data-dependent functions.
+In general, it is not known how to remove all of these channels because even a constant time padding removal function will likely feed the content into data-dependent functions.
+At minimum, a fully constant time server or client would require close cooperation with the application layer protocol implementation, including making that higher level protocol constant time.

 Note: Robust
 traffic analysis defences will likely lead to inferior performance